Guides

 Shadows & Decals

 Shadow quality only impacts visuals (notably) when the setting is reduced to the lowest quality option.
-Apart from that, the differences are trivial and hard to notice.
-The performance delta, likewise is minimal.
+Above low, the differences are trivial.
+That said:

 Decal Rendering Distance sets the LOD for various effects, including fog, props, paints, and other surface effects.
-It nominally impacts framerates, granting a 1-2 FPS boost when reduced to “Low.”
+It nominally impacts framerates, granting a 1-2 FPS boost at “Low.”
 The 1% lows also see a subtle gain.

 Global Illumination & Reflections

-Indiana Jones and the Great Circle leverages RTGI (Ray Traced Global Illumination) to improve indoor lighting and dispersal.
-It’s enabled by default, and can’t be disabled.
-Reducing the quality slightly boosts performance, accompanied by lower resolution RTGI.
+Indiana Jones and the Great Circle leverages RTGI (Ray Traced Global Illumination) to improve diffuse lighting.
+It can’t be disabled.
+Reducing the quality slightly boosts performance at the cost of worse light penetration (fewer rays).

 Water Quality & Volumetrics

 Water Quality sets the detail of water textures, with higher quality options enabling refraction (caustics), wetness, ripples, and vapors.
-Reducing it to the lowest improves performance by 3-4%, though river/lake adjacent regions might see larger gains.
+It’s 3-4% faster at low, though river/lake adjacent regions might see larger gains.

 Volumetrics sets the quality of fog, light shafts, and other related effects.
-It doesn’t appreciably impact performance in at least the urban locations of the game.
+It doesn’t appreciably impact performance, at least not in the urban locations of the game.

 Hair & Texture Filtering